vmous93/NLP_NER/README.md

 This approach demonstrated in the Keras documentation example, involves tokenizing the input text, encoding labels, and training the BERT model using TensorFlow's Keras API.
 The trained model can then predict entity labels for new text by assigning the most probable label to each token.
 By leveraging transformers, known for capturing contextual information and long-range dependencies, this deep learning approach showcases the effectiveness of NER in accurately identifying named entities.

+In this project, my objective is to enhance the precision, recall, and F1 score of Named Entity Recognition (NER) on the CoNLL-2003 dataset.
+I will investigate the effects of modifying the dataset and tuning hyperparameters of the CRF model and also, I will explore the potential of different deep neural network architectures.
+By studying and improving these approaches, I hope to contribute to the advancement of NER technology and its applications in natural language processing

 ## 3. Your approach (1 pages)